FRRouting/frr/doc/developer/topotests.rst

 Instructions for use, write or debug topologies can be found in :ref:`topotests-guidelines`.
 To learn/remember common code snippets see :ref:`topotests-snippets`.
+For information on multicast testing in topotests, see :ref:`topotest-multicast`.

 Before creating a new topology, make sure that there isn't one already that does what you need.
 If nothing is similar, then you may create a new topology,